ChenglongWang/GAME-Net/README.md

 The framework is built with [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://www.pyg.org/).
 ## Installation (Linux systems)

+Prerequisites for installing the Python repo are [git](https://git-scm.com/) and [conda](https://docs.conda.io/en/latest/).

 1. Clone the repo from GitLab.
-Open a terminal and use the following command:
+Open a terminal and type the following command:

     `git clone https://gitlab.com/iciq-tcc/nlopez-group/gnn_eads.git`

     You should now have the repo ``gnn_eads`` in your current directory.

 2. Create a conda environment.
 Enter the repo.
-You should find the file `requirements.txt`: It contains the information about the packages needed to create the environment for this project (NB: The environment occupies 6.5 GB, check that you have enough space before installing it).
+You should find the file `requirements.txt`: It contains the information about the packages needed to create the environment for this project (NB: The environment occupies 7 GB, check that you have enough space before installing it).

     `conda create --name GNN --file requirements.txt`